Getting Started with OPEA¶

 )Select a virtual server.

-Note: We recommend selecting a 3-series instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor, such as
+Note: It is recommended to select a 3-series instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor, such as

 bx3d-16x80